 Teaching English in Vietnam is the place to go if you want unique landscapes, amazing cuisine, and be around welcoming people.
 There always seems to be something to do.
-If you want to sightsee, it’s easy to travel anywhere in southeast Asia from Vietnam.
+If you want to do sightseeing, it’s easy to travel anywhere in southeast Asia from Vietnam.
 But there’s already such a diverse history and things to see and do in Vietnam.

-A TEFL certificate, an undergraduate degree, and police background check are required for a work permit.
+A TEFL certificate, an undergraduate degree, and a police background check are required for a work permit.
 But it is possible to find work without having these things, It’ll just be harder.
-It will also depend what time of year you plan to travel to Vietnam.
+It will also depend on what time of year you plan to travel to Vietnam.
 The demand for English teachers is year-round without any peak hiring times.

 There are no government teaching programs that set up English teachers in the public school system.
 Instead, language center jobs are much more likely in Vietnam because there is a big push for young learners to pick up the English language.

 If you want to teach English in Vietnam in a more “do it yourself” way, then here are some of the popular job boards for Vietnam teaching jobs.
 Job opportunities are in Vietnamese public schools, private academies, and even freelancing.

 Some of the most popular job boards for English teaching jobs are Vietnam Works, Vietnam Teaching Jobs, and Career JET Vietnam.
 Alternatively, you can just use the map below to find the English school you want to work at in Vietnam.

 The average monthly salary in Vietnam is in the range of $1,200 to 1,800 USD (35,000,000 VND).
 Because the cost of living is so low in Vietnam, salary is more than enough to cover your monthly bills, pay off student loans, and live a comfortable lifestyle.